Policy

 Transitional arrangement: see Working with transitional agreements (Jisc) for further information.

-UK HE funding bodies: UK higher education funding bodies, comprising Research England (part of UKRI), the Scottish Funding Council, the Higher Education Funding Council for Wales and the Department for the Economy Northern Ireland.
+UK HE funding bodies: UK higher education funding bodies, comprising Research England (part of UKRI), the Scottish Funding Council, the Commission for Tertiary Education and Research (Medr) and the Department for the Economy Northern Ireland.

 UKRI: UK Research and Innovation.